griffio/yadalean01/README.md

 Using a web browser the content will return html

-Using a Accept type of "application/json-home" will return json
+Using the http header with Accept Type "application/json-home" will return json

 Built in render-map support for edn to html is added with:
 ```